A Query in R and Kap

 (Note that we have to explicitly specify the ordering which seems to be a default in R. We don't show the OrderBy clause in the queries below in the interest of space.)

-This is remarkably similar to the R solution.
 The difference is that we are filtering in-line, just for one column in the result set, whereas the R solution is filtering the entire table.
 In-line filtering is useful because we can apply different filters, or no filter at all, for different columns in the result table.
+(Useful for a poor man's cross-tab.)
 For example, it might be useful to display the totals without excluding the outliers side-by-side for comparison which can be done by just adding another measure:

 | Measures: | Name | Expression |